-If a baby tooth has extensively decayed or has had a baby root canal, a simple, white filling will leave the tooth vulnerable to future breaks or fractures.
+If a baby tooth has extensively decayed or has had a baby root canal, a simple, white filling leaves the tooth vulnerable to future breaks or fractures.
 In this case, a prefabricated crown is given as an option to cover and protect the tooth.

-While it is worth it cosmetically to restore front teeth, the white crowns are weaker than other crowns.
-It is common for the composite crowns to fracture, stain, and break over time so special care is needed.
+While it is worth it cosmetically to restore front teeth, white crowns are weaker than other crowns.
+It is common for composite crowns to fracture, stain, and break over time, so special care is needed.

 Stainless Steel Crowns

-In addition to enduring the most pressure, back teeth are also the last teeth to fall out (usually around age 12) so back teeth also need to last the longest.
+In addition to enduring the most pressure, back teeth are the last teeth to fall out (usually around age 12), so back teeth need to last the longest.
 Primary molars are located in the back of the mouth, making them less visible.
-When it comes to the molars, stainless steel crowns are the favored choice for most pediatric dentists.
+When it comes to molars, stainless steel crowns are the favored choice for most pediatric dentists.